Sep 7 | 12:00 pm to 1:00 pm

 Presented by: Cosmin L. Ilut (Duke University)

 This paper proposes a simple perturbation approach for dynamic models with agents who differ in their perception of exogenous hocks.
 The method characterizes linear dynamics around the steady state, which may differ from any individual agent's long run expectation.
 It applies when agents agree to disagree, as well as when they differ in aversion to Knightian uncertainty and hence behave as if they hold different worst case beliefs.
 It thus allows us to study uncertainty in a linear setting.
+Our leading example looks at precautionary savings and gains from insurance in a borrower-lender model with agents who differ in uncertainty aversion.

 Sep 7 | 3:00 pm to 3:30 pm